HPRobbins/ASE-Final/README.md

 PUT
     Input: name of target collection, identifier of target, replacement document
     Output: Status Response
-    Brief: Requests a target identifier in the way of {fieldname:'data'}. example: {firstname:'James'} Replaces previous document with the passed in replacement document, data should be formatted for MongoDB prior to being sent over.
+    Brief: Requests a target identifier in the format of {fieldname:'data'}. examples: {firstname:'James'} or {_id:6446d89993c85924a013ec23}
+    Replaces previous document with the passed in replacement document, data should be formatted for MongoDB prior to being sent over.

 DELETE